 ng update @angular/core @angular/cliThis runs migration schematics that automatically update your code for breaking changes where possible.
 You cannot skip versions — going from Angular 17 to 22 requires five sequential upgrades: 17 → 18 → 19 → 20 → 21 → 22.

-Realistic timelines from enterprise projects:
+Realistic timelines from enterprise projects (target: Angular 22, current stable):

 | Starting Version | Target | Steps | Typical Duration |